 The Company does not have long-term contracts with any of its customers.
 Distribution agreements are usually awarded annually and can be revoked.
-Only one major customer exceeds 10% of total Company sales during the three months and six months ended May 31, 2023 (same last year).
+Only one major customer exceeds 10% of total Company sales during the six months ended May 31, 2024 (same last year).